 Harpy Eagle Distribution, Habitat, and Ecology

-Technically, the native habitat range of the magnificent Harpy Eagle measures quite extensive.
+The native habitat range of the magnificent Harpy Eagle measures quite extensive.
 In point of fact, it extends from Mexico, in North America, to Argentina, in South America.
-However, in the country of Mexico, the fabulous creature appears to be nearly extinct.
+In the country of Mexico, though, the fabulous creature appears to be nearly extinct.

-Furthermore, it also requires a particular range of height above sea level for its range.
+It also requires a particular range of height above sea level for its range.
 Most individuals live in areas with an elevation lower than 3,000 ft (900 m).
-Yet, scattered individuals do appear at altitudes of as much as 6,600 ft (2,000 m), in areas of similar vegetation.
+Scattered individuals do appear at altitudes of as much as 6,600 ft (2,000 m), in areas of similar vegetation.

 The powerful Harpy Eagle remains one of the top predators in every area it lives in.
 Furthermore, its prey mainly consists of various tree-dwelling mammals.
 Yet, it also occasionally hunts such animals as squirrels, porcupines, and opossums, to name a few.